Emission models¶

 Any of these operations can be done in the presence of a property mask, to apply the operation to a subset of the components contents (e.g. applying dust attenuation only to young stars), or a wavelength mask to apply the operation only to a subset of the wavelength range.
 These masks can be applied identically to particle or parametric models.

-is constructed it can be used to generate spectra.
+Once an EmissionModel is constructed it can be used to generate spectra.

-This is done by passing the EmissionMmodel
+This is done by passing the EmissionMmodel to the get_spectra or get_lines method on a Galaxy or galaxy component.

-This will then generate the spectra defined within the EmissionModel
+This will then generate the spectra defined within the EmissionModel, given the properties of the Galaxy or component.

 For more details for manipulating these, see Galaxy spectra, Stellar spectra or Blackhole spectra.

-Working with EmissionModels
+Working with EmissionModels¶

-, the premade stellar and black hole emission models, dust emission generators, and how to customise a model or construct your own.
+In the sections linked below we detail the basic functionality of an EmissionModel, the premade stellar and black hole emission models, dust emission generators, and how to customise a model or construct your own.